microsoft/msticpy/docs/source/data_acquisition/AzureSentinel.rst

 Return a dataframe detailing all configured alert/analytics rules configured with Azure Sentinel.
 This includes scheduled queries, as well as Fusion based detections.
 The returned dataframe include details of the rule configuration as well as the query run (where applicable).
-As with other functions the resource ID of the workspace to get alerts from is requried.
+As with other functions the resource ID of the workspace to get alerts from is required.

 See :py:meth:`get_alert_rules <msticpy.data.azure_sentinel.AzureSentinel.get_alert_rules>`